64nd4lf/cryptomonitor/README.md

 The best buy and sell rates are calculated for every currency listed on curr_data is computed and then stored onto a file.
 A html file is built which displays each currency and the %profit that we can gain by buy and sell that currency.
 We can sort this table based on the %profits.
 Each item on the table is a hyperlink which takes us to another page in a new tab that displays detailed info and from which we can know from where to buy for cheapest and sell for highest price.

 The latest code is 8 times faster and computes 4 times as many currencies as the previous one.
 I have reduced the HTTP requests in the code which slowed down the execution time in the first place.

+I have created an EC2 micro instance on AWS and uploaded this code to the instance.
+I have scheduled a cronjob using crontab to run this build.py code every two minutes.
+So every two minutes the prices will be updated.
+I turn on the instance when I have time and look for any profitable trades and then turn the instance off when I don't want to monitor.

+Warning: Sometimes currencies will be in maintenance during which period you can't deposit or withdraw money.
+So before making a transaction, make sure the currency's wallet is up and active on both the websites.